BartBruininks/mdvcontainment/README.md

   <img src="https://github.com/BartBruininks/mdvcontainment/assets/1488903/be5fff63-a967-47c2-a933-a3ecb7dcd5de">
 </p>

 **Figure 1 | Containment hierarchy in self-assembled acyl chain bicelles.** The main solvent (segment -2) is the most outer segment in this system.
-It containes three non-periodic labels (seg.
-1, 2, 3), where segment 1 is split over the periodic boundary.
+It containes three non-periodic segments (1, 2, 3), where segment 1 is split over the periodic boundary.
 Segment 3 *contains* a piece of inner solvent (segment -1).

 $~$